 The Fund may invest, without limitation, in derivative instruments, such as options, forwards and futures contracts or swap agreements (including currency swaps, interest rate swaps, total return swaps, credit default swaps and others, in which the Fund may be either the buyer or the seller), or in mortgage- or asset-backed securities, subject to applicable law and any other restrictions described in the Fund's prospectus or Statement of Additional Information.
 The Fund may purchase or sell securities on a when-issued, delayed delivery or forward commitment basis and may engage in short selling, which is the sale by the Fund of a borrowed security.
 The Fund may, without limitation, seek to obtain market exposure to the securities in which it primarily invests by entering into a series of purchase and sale contracts or by using other investment techniques (such as buy backs or dollar rolls).

 There is no guarantee that the investment objective of the Fund will be achieved.
-An investment in the Fund is not a bank deposit and is not insured or guaranteed by the Federal Deposit Insurance Corporation or any other government agency.
 Fixed income securities fluctuate in price in response to various factors, including changes in interest rates, changes in market conditions and issuer-specific events, and the value of your investment in the Fund may go down.
 This means that you could lose money on your investment in the Fund or the Fund may not perform as well as other possible investments.
 Principal risks include:

 As a result, there is a significantly greater risk that the Fund may substantially underperform the Fund's benchmark index and other broad market fixed income indices for long periods of time if the Subadviser's judgment about the attractiveness of particular securities proves to be incorrect.
 In addition, because of this unconstrained approach, the Fund's performance may be significantly more volatile (that is, experience much greater and more frequent highs and lows) than the Fund's benchmark index and other broad market fixed income indices.
 Potential investors should only consider investing in this Fund if they understand and are willing to accept the heightened risks and volatility associated with this type of unconstrained investment approach.